-FORMAT: Each team in the area/section must play each area/section opponent two regular season matches (one at each school's site) prior to April 23 (1A-2A-3A-4A and 6A) and April 26 (5A) in order to qualify for the state playoff.
+FORMAT: Each team in the area/section must play each area/section opponent two regular season matches (one at each school's site) not later than April 21 (1A-2A-3A-4A and 6A) and April 24 (5A) in order to qualify for the state playoff.
 The winner and runner-up teams in 1A-2A-3A-4A and 6A and the winner and runner-up teams in 5A, will represent the area/section in the first sub-state round.
 Standings are based on the won-loss percentage against qualified area/section opponents.